 Below is the marriage announcement for George Cumberland (I) and Elizabeth Balchen although with an error in the name of the bride.
 Ann was the sister of Elizabeth.

-George and Elizabeth (Balchen) Cumberland’s first child was Martha who was baptised six months after her parents’ marriage, on 21 March 1750 at All Hallows the Great.
-She was probably named after her Balchen grandmother Martha (Hitchcock) Balchen.
+George (I) and Elizabeth (Balchen) Cumberland’s first child was Martha who was born on 28 February 1750/51 and baptised on 21 March 1750 at All Hallows the Great; six months after her parents’ marriage,.
+She was probably named after her Balchen grandmother Martha (Hitchcock) Balchen, as well as George (I)’s sister.

 Their second child was Richard Dennison Cumberland who was born on 11 December 1752 and baptised 9 January 1753 at St Matthew’s, Bethnal Green (last line on the record below).

 Their third child was George Cumberland (II) who was born on 3 December 1754 and baptised 22 December at St Matthew’s, Bethnal Green.

 Their fourth child was John but he probably did not live long as he is never referred to in family papers.
 He was baptised on 5 September 1756.

 Those letters dealing with the family have been extracted and a link to them will be placed here.
 A more narrow set of letters that George (II) received from his Man cousins can be read here.
 A major piece of correspondence is missing from ‘The Cumberland Letters’ and that is the disagreement between George (II) and David Ricardo over what happened to Ricardo’s servant girl when she met George (II)’s youngest son Sydney.
 Those letters can be read here.